- Graduate Programs Overview

 What is the Application and Admissions Process?

 Applications are reviewed by the Graduate Committee and by all faculty with whom students are interested in working.
-Between 20-30 applicants will be invited to campus for an interview.
+Between 30-35 applicants will be invited to campus for an interview.
 (It is possible to do phone interviews if an applicant cannot come to campus.)
-Interviews are generally conducted in February.
-Applicants should hear whether they have been offered admission to the Program within a few weeks of interviewing.
+Interviews are late January to early February, and notifications will be made by the end of February.